National Register of Historic Places listings in Gillespie County, Texas

 This is a list of the National Register of Historic Places listings in Gillespie County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Gillespie County, Texas.
-There are four districts and 17 individually listed properties within the county.
+There are five districts and 17 individually listed properties within the county.
 One district is a National Natural Landmark while another contains a National Historic Landmark that is also a State Antiquities Landmark, while the third holds a State Antiquities Landmark and multiple Recorded Texas Historic Landmarks some of which are individually listed properties.
 The individual properties include a National Historic Landmark that is also a State Antiquities Landmark, two additional State Antiquities Landmarks, and six Recorded Texas Historic Landmarks.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.